-Writer, teacher, and cultural critic bell hooks was born Gloria Jean Watkins on September 25, 1952, in Hopkinsville, Kentucky, to a poor working class family.
+Writer, teacher, and cultural critic bell hooks was born Gloria Jean Watkins on September 25, 1952, in Hopkinsville, Kentucky, to a working-class family.
 Her father, Veodis Watkins, was a janitor for the local post office, and her mother, Rosa Bell Watkins, was a homemaker, raising Gloria and her six siblings.

-Gloria Watkins attended racially segregated public schools in Hopkinsville as a child.
-She performed poetry readings for her church community and was heavily influenced by her great-grandmother, Bell Hooks, who was known for her sharp opinions.
-As a writer, she chose the pseudonym, bell hooks, in tribute to her mother and great-grandmother.
+Gloria Watkins attended racially-segregated public schools in Hopkinsville as a child.
+She performed poetry readings for her church community and was heavily influenced by her maternal great-grandmother, Bell Blair Hooks, who was known for her sharp opinions.
+As a writer, she chose the pseudonym bell hooks in tribute to her mother and great-grandmother.
 She decided not to capitalize her new name to place focus on her work rather than her name, on her ideas rather than her personality.

-Frustrated by the lack of interest in race issues by white women scholars and gender issues by black male scholars, she wrote her first major book, Ain’t I a Woman: Black Women and Feminism (1981).
-In this book, she centralized the intersection of race, sex, and class at the core of black women’s life.
+Frustrated by the lack of interest in race issues by white women scholars and gender issues by black male scholars.
+Her first published book was a collection of poetry, And There We Wept, in 1978.
+In 1981, she published Ain’t I a Woman: Black Women and Feminism, which was perhaps her most significant scholarly work.
+In this book, she centralized the intersection of race, sex, and class at the core of black women’s lives.
 She argued that each identity has the ability to produce and perpetuate systems of oppression and domination.
-The book established her as a formidable critic and intellectual, and set out some of the central themes that have characterized her later work.
+The book established her as a formidable critic and intellectual and set out some of the central themes that have characterized her later work.

-A passionate scholar, hooks is among the leading public intellectuals of her generation.
-She has published over 30 books and scholarly articles, in topics such as masculinity and patriarchy, self-help and engaged pedagogy, feminist consciousness and community creation, and representation and politics.
+A passionate scholar, hooks was among the leading public intellectuals of her generation.
+She published over forty books and scholarly articles, on topics such as masculinity and patriarchy, self-help and engaged pedagogy, feminist consciousness and community creation, and representation and politics.